icerpc/icerpc-docs/content/slice/language-guide/result-types.md

 }
 ```

-You can also use a constructed result as the type of a field, as the element type in a sequence, as the type of an
+You can also use a constructed result as the type of a field, the element type of a sequence, the type of an operation
-operation parameter, and so on, just like any other Slice type.
+parameter, and so on, just like any other Slice type.

 A result is conceptually equivalent to a compact enum with two enumerators (`Success` and `Failure`), each with a single
-field with the associated type.
+field of the associated type.
 You can see `Result<string, GreeterError>` as a convenient way to reference:

 ```slice
 compact enum Result<string, GreeterError> { // not a valid Slice identifier